 In our globalized, technological, interconnected world, every corporation, government, individual, and institution seems to fight for relevance.
 The arts & culture have always played a number of essential roles in society, from education to entertainment, but today the world seems inundated with replacements for many aspects of the joys that the arts & culture can provide.
 As a result, we live in a society where relevance is more and more difficult to ascertain and secure.
 In this vein, we encourage proposals that address the topic of relevance in arts & culture and address questions such as:

-- What is the relevance for the arts & cultural sector in 2020 (or new decade)?
+- What is the relevance for the arts & cultural sector in 2021?

 - How can the arts & culture remain relevant while evolving into the future?